It’s never been easier to grow a family tree. These 10 easy steps will show you how to start your genealogy.

 1. Gather what you already know about your family.

 Scour your basement, attic and closets (and those of your family members) and collect family records, old photos, letters, diaries, photocopies from family Bibles, even newspaper clippings.
-E-mail far-flung relatives to ask whether they have records that may be of help for your genealogy quest.

 2. Talk to your relatives.

 Ask your parents, grandparents, aunts and uncles about their memories.
 Don’t ask just about facts and dates—get the stories of their growing up and of the ancestors they remember.
 Try to phrase questions with “why,” “how” and “what.”
 Our list of 20 genealogy interview questions can get you started.
 See our tips for oral history interviewing for more.
 Also e-mail far-flung relatives to ask whether they have records that may be of help in your genealogy quest.

 3. Put it on paper.

 Write down what you know so you can decide what you don’t know yet.
 Start with the five-generation “pedigree” chart available in our Free Forms section.

 What are the blanks in your family tree?
 Don’t try to fill them in all at once—focus on someone from the most recent generation where your chart is missing information.
 Try to answer that “mystery” first, then work backward in time.